desmarais-lab/NetworkInference/cran-comments.md

 Version 1.1.0

 ## Test environments
-* local ubuntu 16.04, R 3.4.0
+* Mac OS 10.12.5 (Sierra)
 * ubuntu 12.04.5 (on travis-ci), R 3.4.0
 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs
+There were no ERRORs or WARNINGs or NOTEs

 There was 1 NOTE: